abfleishman/active-learning-detect/README.md

 It will also be used to save "progress" logs of labeling activities
 2) "Tagger" machine(s)
 This is computer(s) that human annotator(s) is using as environment for labeling portion of images -- for example [VOTT](https://github.com/Microsoft/VoTT).
-Here example of labeling flow in VOTT: I've labled wood "knots" (round shapes) and "defect" (pretty much  non-round shaped type of defect):
+Here example of labeling flow in VOTT: I've labeled wood "knots" (round shapes) and "defect" (pretty much  non-round shaped type of defect):

 ![Labeling](images/VOTT_knot_defect.PNG)